Emergent Coordination in Multi-Agent Language Models: Conclusion

 \section{Conclusion}

 Collectives of LLM agents are emerging as a powerful new paradigm, capable of tackling tasks that exceed the reach of any single model.
 Yet raw capability alone may not determine their effectiveness.
 Effective multi-agent systems depend on acting as integrated, cohesive units as opposed to loose aggregations of individual agents.
 In collective intelligence, this distinction often separates groups that merely average their parts from those that achieve true synergy \citep{riedl2021quantifying}.
 This paper asks whether such coordination dynamics also matter for LLM collectives, what functional benefits they have, and whether we can design prompts, roles, or reasoning structures that foster such integrated yet synergistic behavior.
 The framework we developed connects human group cognition theory to LLM multi-agent systems, offering a novel conceptual bridge.
 Methodologically, we demonstrate how to operationalize group-level synergy in AI collectives using quantitative information-theoretic measures.
 We also provide specific design principles for creating productive LLM collectives that are aligned on ``shared goals,'' which can inform multi-agent orchestration tools, cooperative AI, and mixed human–AI teamwork.
-This work extends ToM research beyond standard false-belief tests to realistic collaborative tasks \citep{shapira2023clever, shapira2023how}.
+We further ground our information-theoretic framework in dynamical systems and game theory, showing that theory-of-mind interventions act as a control parameter that shifts multi-agent interactions from disordered to stable regimes with goal alignment.
+This work extends ToM research beyond standard false-belief tests to realistic collaborative tasks \citep{shapira2023clever, shapira2023how} and points to ToM-related failure modes in reasoning models.
 Those insights will help us understand when multiple LLMs working together will be beneficial, why that is, and inform their design.

 We note that evidence of higher-order synergy should not be interpreted as implying sophisticated cognition or consciousness.
 As conceptualized here, synergy is a structural property of part-whole relationships within multi-agent interactions.
 Such higher-order structures are known to arise in simple systems, including agents governed by reinforcement learning \citep{fulker2024spontaneous} or via basic nonlinearities in contagion processes \citep{iacopini2019simplicial,lee2025complex}.
 Without attributing human-like cognition to the agents, the patterns of interaction we observe mirror well-established principles of collective intelligence in human groups \citep{riedl2021quantifying,dechurch2010cognitive}: effective multi-agent performance requires both alignment on shared objectives and complementary contributions across members.